kaival775/GTA-VI-Landing-Page/README.md

 - Dynamic parallax background animation
 - Smooth element transitions and reveals using GSAP
-- Responsive structure base (not fully responsive yet — in progress)
+- Responsive structure base (not fully responsive yet)
 - Clean and minimal codebase using Vite + Tailwind

 ---